Improving Transferability of Adversarial Examples via Bayesian Attacks: Background and Related Work

 FGSM and I-FGSM require calculating gradients of the victim model.
 Nevertheless, in practical scenarios, the attacker may not have enough knowledge about the victim model for calculating gradients.
 To address this issue, many attacks rely on the transferability of adversarial examples, meaning that adversarial examples crafted for one classification model (using, for example, FGSM or I-FGSM) can often successfully attack other victim models.
 It is normally assumed to be able to query the victim model to annotate training samples, collect a set of samples from the same distribution as that modeled by the victim models, or collect a pre-trained substitute model that is trained to accomplish the same task as the victim models.

 To enhance the transferability of adversarial examples, several groups of methods have been proposed.
-Advancements include improved optimizer and gradient computation techniques for updating $\rvx^\text{adv}$~\cite{Dong2018, lin2019nesterov, guo2020back, Huang2019, huang2022transferable, li2020yet, guo2022intermediate}, innovative strategies of training and fine-tuning substitute models~\cite{springer2021little, zhu2022toward}, and two groups of methods closely related to this paper: random input augmentation~\cite{dong2019evading,Xie2019,lin2019nesterov,wang2021admix} and substitute model augmentation (\ie, ensemble)~\cite{Liu2017, xiong2022stochastic, gubri2022efficient, gubri2022lgv}.
-For instance, in input augmentation methods, Dong et al.~\cite{dong2019evading}, Xie et al.~\cite{Xie2019}, Lin et al.~\cite{lin2019nesterov} introduced different sorts of transformations into the iterative update of adversarial examples.
-Comparing with these methods, our method introduces input diversity via a principled Bayesian formulation and for the first time takes such transformation into account during substitute model fine-tuning.
-For substitute model augmentation (\ie, ensemble), Liu et al.~\cite{Liu2017} proposed to generate adversarial examples on an ensemble of multiple substitute models that differ in their architectures.
-Additionally, Xiong et al.~\cite{xiong2022stochastic} proposed stochastic variance reduced ensemble to reduce the variance of gradients of different substitute models following the spirit of stochastic variance reduced gradient~\cite{johnson2013accelerating}.
-Gubri et al.~\cite{gubri2022lgv} suggested fine-tuning with a fixed and large learning rate to collect multiple models along the training trajectory for the ensemble attack.
+Advancements include improved optimizer and gradient computation techniques for updating $\rvx^\mathrm{adv}$~\cite{Dong2018, lin2019nesterov, guo2020back, Huang2019, huang2022transferable, li2020yet, guo2022intermediate, fu2024remove}, innovative strategies of training and fine-tuning substitute models~\cite{springer2021little, zhu2022toward}, and two groups of methods closely related to this paper: random input augmentation~\cite{wu2018deterministic, dong2019evading,Xie2019,lin2019nesterov,wang2021admix,wang2023structure, zhu2023boosting, wang2024boosting} and substitute model augmentation (\ie, ensemble)~\cite{Liu2017, xiong2022stochastic, gubri2022efficient, gubri2022lgv}.
+For instance, in input augmentation methods, Wu \etal~\cite{wu2018understanding}, Dong \etal~\cite{dong2019evading}, Xie \etal~\cite{Xie2019}, Lin \etal~\cite{lin2019nesterov}, Wang \etal~\cite{wang2023structure}, and Wang \etal~\cite{wang2024boosting} introduced different sorts of transformations into the iterative update of adversarial examples.
+For instance, DI$^2$-FGSM~\cite{Xie2019} utilizes random resizing and padding, and TI-FGSM~\cite{dong2019evading} employs a translation-invariant methodology.
+Along similar lines, SI-FGSM~\cite{lin2019nesterov} enforces scale invariance, and BSR~\cite{wang2024boosting} explores robustness to structural changes through block shuffling and rotation.
+The effectiveness of this paradigm is further highlighted by SIA~\cite{wang2023structure}, which achieves superior results by combining multiple distinct transformation types.
+GRA~\cite{zhu2023boosting} also involves input augmentation strategy where multiple inputs are sampled from the neighborhood of the original image.
+The final update gradient is then computed by establishing a relevance between the gradients of the original and the various augmented inputs.
+Comparing with these methods, our method introduces input diversity via a principled Bayesian formulation and for the first time takes input diversity into account during substitute model fine-tuning.
+For substitute model augmentation (\ie, ensemble), Liu \etal~\cite{Liu2017} proposed to generate adversarial examples on an ensemble of multiple substitute models that differ in their architectures.
+Additionally, Xiong \etal~\cite{xiong2022stochastic} proposed stochastic variance reduced ensemble to reduce the variance of gradients of different substitute models following the spirit of stochastic variance reduced gradient~\cite{johnson2013accelerating}.
+Gubri \etal~\cite{gubri2022lgv} suggested fine-tuning with a fixed and large learning rate to collect multiple models along the training trajectory for the ensemble attack.
 In this paper, we consider the diversity in both the substitute models and model inputs by introducing a Bayesian approximation for achieving this.